brunokoga/Montevideo/monsters_dir/universalMonsterRules.md

 _Format_: split (piercing and slashing, 10 hp); _Location_: Defensive Abilities.

 **Stench (Ex)** A creature with the stench special ability secretes an oily chemical that nearly every other creature finds offensive.
-All living creatures (except those with the stench special ability within 30 feet must succeed on a Fortitude save (DC 10 + 1/2 stench creature's racial HD + stench creature's Con modifier; the exact DC is given in the creature's descriptive text) or be sickened.
+All living creatures (except those with the stench special ability) within 30 feet must succeed on a Fortitude save (DC 10 + 1/2 stench creature's racial HD + stench creature's Con modifier; the exact DC is given in the creature's descriptive text) or be sickened.
 The duration of the sickened condition is given in the creature's descriptive text.
 Creatures that successfully save cannot be affected by the same creature's stench for 24 hours.
-A _ [delay poison](../spell_dir/delayPoison#_delay-poison _or _ [neutralize poison](../spell_dir/neutralizePoison#_neutralize-poison) _spell removes the effect from the sickened creature.
+A _ [delay poison](../spell_dir/delayPoison#_delay-poison) _or _ [neutralize poison](../spell_dir/neutralizePoison#_neutralize-poison) _spell removes the effect from the sickened creature.
 Creatures with immunity to poison are unaffected, and creatures resistant to poison receive their normal bonus on their saving throws.

 _Format_: stench (DC 15, 10 rounds); _Location_: Aura.